timihendrix33/session-3-in-class/readme.md

 })
 ```

-The find method returns a cursor (A Mongo Object) that probably doesn’t make sense if you console.log it out.
+The find method returns a cursor (A Mongo Object) that probably doesn’t make sense when you console.log it out.

-The good news is, this cursor object contains all entries from our database.
+Yet this cursor object contains all entries from our database.
 It also contains a bunch of other properties and methods that allow us to work with data easily.
 One such method is the toArray method.

 The toArray method takes in a callback function that allows us to do stuff with entries we retrieved from MongoLab.
 Let’s try doing a console.log() for the results and see what we get!